 Need help planning your Iceland itinerary?
 We also offer custom travel planning services.
 This is perfect for those of you who are not sure where to start or simply don’t have the time to research your trip.
 Find out more here >>>

 Iceland Travel Blogs & Other Resources You Might Like

-But if you’re anything like us then you’ll also love getting stuck into fictional books set in Iceland and other top reads to help inspire your trip.
+If you’re anything like us then you’ll love getting stuck into fictional books set in Iceland and other top reads to help inspire your trip.

 Plus we’ve got a whole load of Iceland travel blogs that are also well worth a read…